ROBOTICS - 2022/3

 Methods of Teaching / Learning

-There will 2 hours of lectures per week, with an associated 2 hours of laboratory-based (including hardware and software labs) material that will closely follow the lectured material.
+There will be 2 hours of lectures per week, with an associated 2 hours of laboratory-based (including hardware and software labs) material that will closely follow the lectured material.
 The purpose of the laboratories is for students to gain first-hand experience in applying the concepts taught in lectures and their implementation in ROS.
-In weeks 4,7,9 and 11 the students will instead receive 1 hour of lectures, and will have 3 hours of scheduled lab time, to prepare for and participate in the practical robotics challenges.
+During challenge weeks the students will instead receive 1 hour of lectures, and will have 3 hours of scheduled lab time, to prepare for and participate in the practical robotics challenges.

 Learning and teaching methods include the following: